contentful/contentful.js/README.md

 ### Querying & Search parameters

-You can pass your query params as `key: value` pairs in the query object whenever request a resource.
+You can pass your query parameters as `key: value` pairs in the query object whenever request a resource.
 **e.g.**

 ```js